 Why is walking important?

 Many people say that walking is the easiest form of exercise that anyone can do.
 All you need is a pair of shoes!
 And yet, that is not entirely true for everyone.
 Thousands of children are diagnosed annually with conditions that prevent them from walking.
 Think about the millions of steps we accumulate over our lifetimes.
-Many of these children never get the opportunity to build up their walking capability in a sustainable way.
+Many children never get the opportunity to build up their walking capability in a sustainable way.
 How unfair is that?!

 We’re all sitting too much!

 When you can’t walk, you spend a lot of time sitting.
 Sitting has been shown to increase the risk of obesity and metabolic syndrome.
-In fact, research has shown that the negative effects of sitting kick-in even in children.
+In fact, research has shown that the negative effects of sitting can be seen even in children.
 This puts them at higher risk of serious conditions later in life.
 This isn’t just an issue for children who cannot walk, the consequences of sitting are a danger to all children who are now reportedly sitting more on average than their parents.

 Don’t put off good habits, start by slowly cutting the amount of time you sit today!